java-cheatsheet/codechallenge/src/google/Level3/Part2/LinearAlzebraWithPython.md

 [  3.0000 -1.0000  2.0000]
 ```

 This operation can be used to zero out part of the resulting row.
 This is equivalent to eliminating a variable from the equation the row represents.
 Gaussian reduction is a way to systematically zero out the lower left corner of the matrix.
-This puts the matrix in what is called "triangular" form, as the non-zero values in the matrix are now limited to the upper-right triangle.
+This puts the matrix in what is called " " form, as the non-zero values in the matrix are now limited to the upper-right triangle.
 When this is done, the final row will represent an equation with very few variables.
 If only a single variable remains, then this equation can be solved for the remaining variable.

 Gaussian elimination works a column at a time, working from left to right.
 For each column, rows are manipulated so that the column has only zeroes below the diagonal of the matrix.
 When working on the ith column, multiples of the ith row are subtracted from lower rows.
 The appropriate multiple to use when working on the jth row will be the ratio of the ith element of the ith row divided by the ith element of the ith row.